Skip to content

 Can you lose weight while practising intuitive eating?

-That’s a bit hard to give a straight answer as it depends on everyone’s relationship with food and their body.
-Intuitive Eating is not focused on losing weight but is a great way to evaluate and change those food hang-ups and dieting rules we have.
-Truly neutralizing foods and enjoying the experience of eating plays a big role in how we start to notice our internal hunger and satiety cues.
-For some that may mean weight gain, while for other’s fixing this relationship may mean they lose weight.
+Intuitive Eating is about evaluating and addressing your internalised food hang-ups and dieting rules.
+Truly neutralizing foods and enjoying the experience of eating plays a big role in how you start to notice internal hunger and satiety cues.
+For some that may mean weight gain, while for others fixing this relationship may mean they lose weight.

 What about the Nutrition?
-I’m sure I’ll want to eat everything in sight!
+Won’t I want to eat everything in sight and lose control?

 For more information, you can reach out to a non-diet (intuitive eating-aligned) nutritionist like myself, or dietitian.
 I am preparing to host group coaching sessions soon on this, so my mailing list for updates.